Azure/reliable-web-app-pattern-java/pattern-overview.md

 ## Choose the right services

 Choosing the right Azure services is an important part of the planning phase before moving your app to Azure.
 Understanding the level of performance and availability you need for your app will have an impact on the total cost to run your solution.
 You should start by defining a target SLO for your solution and use that information to determine which products and SKUs you should be using.
 We provide our decision process for each service in the solution.
-Our two main requirements - an SLA of 99.86% for the production environment and an average daily-user load will be around 1,000 users.
+Our two main requirements were (1) having an SLA of 99.86% for the production environment and (2) handling an average load of 1,000 users daily.

 ### Application Platform